Рады сообщить, что новая версия Catena находится в разработке. Следите за обновлениями Flussonic, чтобы ничего не пропустить.

 Customers can manually reset playback tokens by clicking Reset token.
 This button can be useful if someone steals your link.

-Starting from version 21.04 you can define different lists of channels or packages for different subscribers in Catena.
+You can define different lists of channels or packages for different subscribers in Catena.
 For instance, one can access only IPTV, other - only channels related to gaming.

 Provided you added Flussonic Media Servers into Catena, you will be able to assemble the package of channels and give the access to your subscribers.